-There are two ways to improve your Cardio fitness level score: exercise and healthy weight loss.
+Exercise and healthy weight loss are two ways to improve your Cardio fitness level score.

 - Weight loss lowers your body fat percentage and helps with improving your cardio fitness levels.

-- Increased exercise helps you improve your cardio fitness score by up to 20 percent over a period of two to three months (source: Kennedy, Phys. of Sport and Exer.).
+- Increased exercise helps you improve your cardio fitness score by up to 20 percent over two to three months (source: Kennedy, Phys. of Sport and Exer.).

-How much exercise do I need to do to get an average cardio fitness score?
+How much exercise do I need to get an average cardio fitness score?

 Tip: Add high-intensity interval exercises!

-Interval training includes any workout that alternates between intense bursts of activity followed by periods of lower intensity activity or rest.
+Interval training includes any workout that alternates between intense bursts of activity followed by a lower-intensity activity or rest periods.